Ivanka Trump’s D.C. Neighbors Say That They Have Ruined The Neighborhood

 Ivanka Trump’s new neighbors are reportedly not pleased by her presence in their neighborhood.
-Ivanka, her husband Jared Kushner, and their 3 children moved to a $5.5 million home in Washington D.C.’s Kalorama neighborhood following the inauguration of Ivanka’s father, U.S. President Donald Trump.
+Ivanka, her husband Jared Kushner, and their three children moved to a $5.5 million home in Washington, D.C.’s Kalorama neighborhood following the inauguration of Ivanka’s father, U.S. President Donald Trump.
 And now, one of her neighbors say that they have completely ruined the neighborhood.

-Speaking with Associated Press, as reported by NBC news, Marietta Robinson, who lives across the street from Ivanka Trump, made the following comment about the Trumps’ presence in the neighborhood:
+Speaking with Associated Press, as reported by NBC News, Marietta Robinson, who lives across the street from Ivanka Trump, made the following comment about the Trumps’ presence in the neighborhood.

 “It has been a three-ring circus from the day that they’ve moved in.
 They’ve completely ruined the neighborhood.”

 The reason the residents of the Kalorama neighborhood seem displeased with Ivanka and her family is because they seem to be taking up more parking in an already crowded neighborhood and because they also seem to be leaving garbage bags to rot in the curb.
-But the deal-breaker, according to Ivanka’s new neighbors, seems to be the huge security detailed for the President’s daughter.
+But the deal-breaker, according to Ivanka’s new neighbors, seems to be the huge security detailed for the president’s daughter.

 Marietta Robinson also reportedly penned a letter to D.C.’s Democratic Mayor Muriel Bowser and several other city officials regarding the issue with Trump and her family.
 The biggest issue seems to be the security detail.
 Although by law only the Secret Service is responsible for protecting the family, Robinson describes the scenario as being something completely different.
 According to Robinson, Ivanka leaves home and arrives back with a four-vehicle motorcade.